mezcel/Prophet-Booklet/README.md

 # Prophet Booklet
-###### page curl, page turn, text reader
+###### A page curl, page turn, text reader

 #### About
 * I am merely applying turn.js with text content featuring key prophets of the Christian Bible.
+Inspiration to do this came from a Musilim who was taking his faith seriousely and was starting to re-learn the prophets.
+This inspired me to aslo do the same.

-* I hope to expand it to include the women prophets.
-My intentions are purely academic.
+#### Projsct Status

-#### Status
+* The book is done, but the stext content is stull under construction.
 * Outdated Demo Video: [YouTube Link](https://www.youtube.com/watch?v=LkJA5SSsctA)

 ##### Dev.
 Notes

-* I am updating the [jsonProphets.json](https://github.com/mezcel/Prophet-Booklet/blob/master/jsonProphets.json) file external from the Flipbook index.html file.
+* The [jsonProphets.json](https://github.com/mezcel/Prophet-Booklet/blob/master/jsonProphets.json) file is the only thing I am updating utill the Final Post.
 * The JSON file is intended to illustrate/mirror the JSON file used in the existing JavaScript

 > Contained within the [Prophet Flipbook - Turnjs 4.zip](https://github.com/mezcel/Prophet-Booklet/blob/master/Prophet%20Flipbook%20-%20Turnjs%204.zip), index.html